rajatgermany/ConferenceManagementSystem/README.md

 2.Look at an assigned submission </br>
 3.Details, pdf download or view </br>
-4.Make a review > template (if review is open)
-- reviewer expertise: (1) not familar w/ the topic - (5) expert
-overall evaluation: (1) strong reject - (5) strong accept
+4.Make a review > template (if review is open) -reviewer expertise: (1) not familar w/ the topic - (5) expert overall evaluation: (1) strong reject - (5) strong accept
 - summary,
--Major strong popints,
+-Major strong points,
--Major weak points,
+Major weak points,
--Detailed comments
+Detailed comments </br>
 5.Edit a review (if reviewing phase is open) </br>

+**Admin** </br>
+1.Accepts or Rejects User request for Role.
+Only after his acceptance one can perorm activities on the platform.